-Flexible Office Space in Metro Manila and Cebu, Philippines
+Flexible Workspace in Metro Manila and Cebu, Philippines

 As business in the Philippines and its economy continue to expand, more and more foreign companies are now setting up operations in the country.
-The demand for commercial office space in the Central Business Districts (CBD) like Makati, Manila, Ortigas, Fort Bonifacio (BGC), McKinley Eastwood City has increased over the last few years, spurred on by the continuous growth of the local IT-BPO and call center industries.
+The demand for commercial workspace with private offices in the Central Business Districts (CBD) like Makati, Manila, Ortigas, Fort Bonifacio (BGC), McKinley Eastwood City has increased over the last few years, spurred on by the continuous growth of the local IT-BPO and call center industries.
 For investors looking to set-up business in the Philippines, prime office space has now become readily available in many of the country’s financial districts, cyber parks, and IT-BPO buildings.

-Kittelson & Carpo Consulting is a BGC-based firm that specializes in providing consulting services and flexible office space solutions for foreign and local companies setting up in Metro Manila.
+Kittelson & Carpo Consulting is a BGC-based firm that specializes in providing consulting services and flexible workspace solutions with private offices for foreign and local companies setting up in Metro Manila.
 Some of the services offered by the company include:

 - Identifying a client’s workspace requirements